-In particular, we analysed the Italian experience of Municipal Unions, using unique administrative data on the municipalities belonging to the Emilia Romagna region.
-In the period considered, 2001-2011, almost half of the municipalities decided to enter or form Municipal Unions.
-We employed a difference-in-differences approach combined with matching models to estimate the causal effect of being member of a Municipal Union on local expenditures.
-We found that participation to a Union reduces the total current per-capita expenditures by around 5%, compared to municipalities not in a Union.
-The effect is persistent and increases up to nine years from the participation in a Municipal Union.
-Moreover, we showed that entering the Municipal Unions do not decrease the quality of public services provided to the residents.
-We can conclude that the Municipal Union is an efficient tool that allows municipalities to gain efficiency, in terms of a reduction in public expenditures, while maintaining unchanged the level of public services.
+In particular, we analysed the Italian experience of Municipal Unions, using unique administrative data on the municipalities belonging to the Emilia Romagna region, over period, 2001-2011.
+To estimate a causal effect, we employed a differencein-differences approach combined with matching models, and we found that participation to a Union reduces the total current per-capita expenditures by around 5%, compared to municipalities not in a Union.
+The effect is persistent and increases up to nine years from entrance.
+Moreover, we did not find any decrease in the quality of local public services.

+We can conclude that the Municipal Union is an effective tool to increase municipalities efficiency, and it has the important political advantage of mantaining the decision-making power of local policy-makers.